-Our requirement for teachers at all levels has increased now that three of the four IPO Acquisitions have been closed.
+Our requirement for teachers at all levels will increase once all the IPO Acquisitions are completed.
 There is a limited pool of qualified individuals with these specialized attributes.
 We must also provide continuous training to teachers and Mentors so that they can stay abreast of changes in student demands, academic standards and other key trends necessary to teach online effectively.
 We may not be able to recruit, train and retain enough qualified teachers and Mentors to keep pace with our growth while maintaining consistent teaching quality and robust platform content.